databrickslabs/dbldatagen/docs/source/APIDOCS.md

 can be generated and written to a Delta table in [under 2 minutes using a 12 node x 8 core cluster (using DBR 8.3)](#scaling-it-up)

-> NOTE: The markup version of this document does not cover all of the classes and methods in the codebase.
+> NOTE: The markup version of this document does not cover all of the classes and methods in the codebase and some links
->  For further information on classes and methods contained in  these modules, and
-> to explore the python documentation for these modules, build the HTML documentation from
+> may not work.
+To see the documentation for the latest release, see the online documentation.
-> the main project directory using `make docs`.
-Use your browser to explore the documentation by
-> starting with the html file  `./docs/build/html/index.html`
->
-> If you are viewing the online help version of this document, the classes and methods are already included.

 ## General Overview